 Careers in tech are still in high demand across the United States, but what these roles look like is evolving.

-The U.S. Bureau of Labor Statistics (BLS) predicts that computer and information technology jobs(opens new window) will grow by 15% between 2021 and 2031.
-This growth translates to around 418,500 job openings annually.
+The U.S. Bureau of Labor Statistics (BLS) predicts that around 377,500 computer and information technology jobs(opens new window) will open annually between 2022 and 2032.

 Tech jobs have evolved over the years.
-You can have a well-paid career without working for a big tech company.
+You can have a well-paid career without working for a big tech company in Silicon Valley.
 A recent report(opens new window) shows that companies outside major hubs are hiring more tech roles.
-Many of these positions are in cities like Durham, North Carolina, and Virginia Beach, Virginia.
+Many of these positions are in cities like San Antonio, Philadelphia, and Columbus.

 Why is technology a good career path?